bigidrise/my-perfect-meals-clean-ai/replit.md

 **The mission: Show foodies they can have their cake (teriyaki chicken, BBQ salmon, Greek salads) and eat it too (while losing weight).**

+# Core Product Philosophy

+**⭐ PERMANENT DOCTRINE - ALL FUTURE WORK MUST FOLLOW THIS ⭐**

+## 1. Built for FOODIES, not dieters
+Our users LOVE food.
+They think about food constantly.
+They get emotional about food.
+They're excited by flavor combinations, textures, and cooking styles. **We design for passion, not efficiency.**

+## 2. Healthy eating must feel exciting, indulgent, and flavorful
+Most people believe healthy food is boring.
+This app exists to destroy that belief.
+Every interaction must say: **"You can eat healthy AND it can taste amazing."** This is not a diet app.
+This is a pleasure app that happens to produce healthy outcomes.

+## 3. Flavor exploration is NOT friction — it IS the product
+We do NOT minimize cooking-style choices.
+We highlight them.
+Every popup, modal, and tile is an opportunity to spark excitement and dopamine. **Users do not get "modal fatigue."
+Users get bored when they don't see enough options.**

+## 4. The app must inspire, not instruct
+Users don't want to be told "what they can't have."
+They want to be shown "how delicious healthy food can be."
+All UI elements must feel like:
+- A chef's tasting menu
+- A concierge suggestion
+- A flavor guide
+- A personal food stylist
+- **Not a form.**

+## 5. The modal cooking-style selector is a centerpiece of the experience
+This is not a minor detail.
+It is the emotional moment where healthy food transforms into something craveable.
+Therefore:
+- The modal pops immediately
+- Tappable flavor tiles
+- No dropdowns
+- No buried UI
+- No delays
+- No batching
+**The moment they tap an ingredient is the moment the flavor imagination begins.**

+## 6. We optimize for emotional reward, not speed
+Speed is not the priority.
+Emotional engagement is.
+If it takes a user an extra 20–40 seconds to enjoy this process, that is GOOD UX — not bad UX. **Foodies savor the experience.**

+## 7. Apple App Store standards align with this philosophy
+Apple rewards: beautiful modals, rich micro-interactions, tactile choices, immediate clarity, elegance, delight. **The cooking-style modal is EXACTLY this.**

+## 8. Every future feature must ask one question:
+**"Does this make food more exciting, more flavorful, or more emotionally rewarding?"**
+- If the answer is no, we do not build it.
+- If the answer is yes, we enhance it.

 # User Preferences
 Preferred communication style: Simple, everyday language.
 Demo shortcuts: User prefers quick access to app features without filling out lengthy forms.